TrueNASTrueNAS Nightly Development Documentation

 2. Click Create Dataset.
 Enter the name for the share dataset in the Create Dataset dialog, then click Create.
 The system creates the new dataset.

 Name becomes the dataset name entered and is the SMB share name.
 This forms part of the share pathname when SMB clients perform an SMB tree connect.
 Because of how the SMB protocol uses the name, it must be less than or equal to 80 characters.
-It cannot have invalid characters as specified in Microsoft documentation MS-FSCC section 2.1.6.
+Do not use invalid characters as specified in Microsoft documentation MS-FSCC section 2.1.6.

 If you change the name, follow the naming conventions for: